alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 Fill in the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/423417/form-fed0172.pdf) (PDF, 98.5KB) for a CITES permit

-If you're re-exporting a species include supporting documents to prove it legally entered the EU.
+If you're re-exporting a species include CITES import permit to prove it legally entered the EU.

-Email or post the completed form to [APHA](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/491835/contacts-international-trade.pdf)or([DEARA](https://www.dardni.gov.uk/contact) in Northern Ireland.
+Email or post the completed form to the [Centre for International Trade Bristol](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc).

-A permit costs £63 (or £37 to re-import).
+A permit costs £63 (or £37 to re-export).
 You should receive it within 15 working days.

 If you're exporting as part of conservation work, you might be able to [get a fee waiver](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/503243/form-citb20.pdf).

-###Regular exports for public exhibition

-If you regularly take goods abroad for a short period of time for public exhibitions (for example circuses and menageries), [check if you can use a travelling exhibition certificate](http://ec.europa.eu/environment/cites/pdf/referenceguide_en.pdf) instead of a CITES permit.

-You can use the certificate whether you're moving goods within or outside the EU.
-It's valid for 3 years and means you don't need to apply for permission each time you take your display items abroad.​

-To apply, fill in the [application form](https://www.gov.uk/government/publications/endangered-species-application-for-travelling-exhibition-certificate).
-Send it to the address on the form

-You’ll get your certificate within xx days/weeks and there’s no fee.

-[Question for SME: how regularly must you export to qualify for a certificate?]

 ##Circuses